nickyiliwang0000/h/css/responsive-design.md

 You may hear the phrase _mobile-first design_ which refers to building a website starting from the smallest mobile view and working up to desktop.
 This is in contrast to regular responsive design in which we are building the desktop version first, and scaling down.
 In mobile-first design, your base CSS will be the mobile styling, using `min-width` media queries to watch where the mobile styles no longer look good.

-![alt text](https://hychalknotes.s3.amazonaws.com/mobile-first-example.png "An example of mobile to desktop design") An example of a mobile to desktop design
+![alt text](https://hychalknotes.s3.amazonaws.com/mobile-first-example.png "An example of mobile to desktop design") An example of mobile to desktop design

 So why should we care about mobile-first design?
-More and more people are accessing the internet from a smart phone or tablet instead of a desktop or laptop computer.
+More and more people are accessing the internet from a smartphone or tablet instead of a desktop or laptop computer.
-Mobile first design puts the focus on content, and eliminates any unnecessary or distracting user interface decorations.
+Mobile-first design puts the focus on content, and eliminates any unnecessary or distracting user interface decorations.
 We are focusing on creating a simple site that can grow into something more complex.
 You may find it's easier to add to your mobile site as it expands, rather than figuring out what to remove as you scale down!

-Download this [width-media-queries-exercise.zip](https://hychalknotes.s3.amazonaws.com/width-media-queries-exercise.zip) to see how you can acheive the same look with mobile-first or desktop-first media queries.
+Download this [width-media-queries-exercise.zip](https://hychalknotes.s3.amazonaws.com/width-media-queries-exercise.zip) to see how you can achieve the same look with mobile-first or desktop-first media queries.

 #### Media query for height

 Occasionally you may want to check if a device has a certain height.

 Imagine that you have a header set to `height: 100vh` with a long title inside of it.
-On phones with short screens or small tablets in landscape mode the title might get cut off or break out of it's container.
+On phones with short screens or small tablets in landscape mode the title might get cut off or break out of its container.

 Download [height-mq.html](https://hychalknotes.s3.amazonaws.com/height-mq.html) to see this issue in action.
 Open it in the device emulator on a small phone.
 See how the text runs past the image?
 We can solve this issue by having the header automatically size itself to its contents once the screen is below a certain height: